 Next up was Maximilian Jarrett, Senior Special Adviser of Africa Progress Group.
 His powerful presentation reminded us of the dismal conditions in which a huge portion of the African population find themselves, how it came to be that way and a more optimistic idea of how this continent could adopt blockchain to pioneer a new age.

 Rounding up an enthralling afternoon, was Franz von Weizsäcker, Head of Blockchain Lab of the German Association for International Cooperation(GIZ).
 Franz discussed some of the most promising blockchain applications they’re looking into — ones that are central to achieving the United NationsSustainable Development Goals (SDG).
 At present, they are analyzing 15 potential applications and have even begun rolling out a few pilot programs.

 Despite Africa being faced with seemingly insurmountable challenges, the day was filled with optimism about blockchain’s many potential applications.
 For the first time in history, the status quo of centralized power, money laundering, and corruption could well be overcome by blockchain’s promise of decentralization, transparency, and immutability.

 Ella Cullen is Minespider's Chief Marketing Officer.
 She’s passionate about branding, UI/UX design, new systems of governance, and marketing fast-paced startups.
-Originally from New Zealand and now based in Berlin, Ella previously lead the marketing teams for CodeControl, IconPeak, & RecMix.
+Ella previously led the marketing teams for CodeControl, IconPeak, & RecMix.
 She is an OECD and UNECE registered expert in blockchain traceability.
 Ella is also a strong proponent of female empowerment and founded an initiative [tokenwoman.io] to promote more female speakers in blockchain.